-Microsoft has just opened IoT Lab in Kyiv to support startups and SMEs looking to harness the power of IoT.
+Microsoft has just opened the Interner of Things Lab in Kyiv to support startups and SMEs looking to harness the power of IoT.
 From now on, Ukrainian software development teams can learn the IoT basics and building blocks for free in the Microsoft-hosted laboratory and will get access to tools, platforms and equipment required to practice and master their IoT skills.

 IT teams can apply for a work station at the Lab until December 15, 2015, and Microsoft will evaluate and choose Top 10 teams to continue working in the Lab during 2016.

 IoT learning cycle will be split into the four parts:

 - first two months - teams' training in IoT

 - next two months - work on the actual IoT product development